 Golden Hare Books

-This charming shop in the community of Stockbridge prides itself in its hand-picked selection of ever-changing fiction and non-fiction tiles.
-Covering all genres, from cookery to travel, children's picture books to science fiction, and many more in between, it aims to enthral and delight both young and old readers.
+The charming Golden Hare Books prides itself in its hand-picked selection of ever-changing fiction and non-fiction tiles.
+Covering all genres, from cookery to travel, children’s picture books to science fiction, and many more in between, it aims to enthral and delight both young and old readers.

 The Edinburgh Bookshop